yoinffagmail/jekyll-theme-hamilton/about.md

 ... which is shown in the screenshot below:
 ![My helpful screenshot](/assets/CSC/x3.jpg)

+# Welcome

+**Hello world**, this is my first Jekyll blog post.

-Another DDminimal style of Jekyll theme for writers.
+I hope you like it!Another minimal style of Jekyll theme for writers.